trailblazer/trailblazer.github.io/index.md

 <div class="box">
   <div class="description">
-    Cells provide view models to encapuslate parts of your views into classes.
+    Cells provide view models to encapsulate parts of your views into classes.
 A view model is an object-oriented partial and doesn't know anything about the controller or the rendering view.
   </div>

   <div class="example">